COMNAP Representative (MNAP): Kelly Falkner, Director, NSF Office of Polar Programs

 About the Organizational Structure of USAP

-The NSF funds and manages USAP via the Division of Polar Programs in the Directorate of Geosciences, supports scientific research, and oversees the cooperative efforts of a civilian contractor, the military, and several federal agencies.
+The NSF funds and manages USAP via the Office of Polar Programs, which supports scientific research, and oversees the cooperative efforts of a civilian contractor, the military, and several federal agencies.

 The program comprises research by scientists competitively selected from universities and other research institutions and operations and support to science carried out by a contractor and other agencies of the US Government.
 Approximately 3,500 people are involved each year, with approximately 800 scientists deployed to the Antarctic and a majority of the remaining numbers deployed as science support, logistics and operations personnel.